New Warriors (TV pilot): Casting

 Casting was expected to begin "shortly" after the series was announced in April 2017.
 Burke noted that actresses Anna Kendrick and Shannon Purser, who had both publicly expressed interest in portraying Squirrel Girl, had been discussed for that role.
-She added that the network had historically "made a lot of stars", but noted that the character put them in a unique position, saying "The character is such a calling card.
+She added that the network had historically "made a lot of stars", but noted that the character put them in a unique position, saying, "The character is such a calling card.
 I'm interested to see if name actresses feel right for it."
 Kendrick later admitted that she thought she had given "one of those answers that just goes away" and had no real interest in the role.
-By July 2017, Purser and Mae Whitman, who had also publicly expressed interest in the role, were among those that had been seriously considered for the part, with the character having been written with Whitman in mind.
+By July 2017, Purser and Mae Whitman, who had also publicly expressed interest in the role, were among those who had been seriously considered for the part, with the character having been written with Whitman in mind.
 Discussions of Whitman were cut short due to her commitments to the series Good Girls.
 In early July, the series cast was announced, with Milana Vayntrub as Doreen Green / Squirrel Girl, and Derek Theler as the series' co-lead Craig Hollis / Mr. Immortal.
 Also announced were Jeremy Tardy as Dwayne Taylor / Night Thrasher, Calum Worthy as Robbie Baldwin / Speedball, Matthew Moy as Zach Smith / Microbe, and Kate Comer as Deborah Fields / Debrii.
 YouTuber and voice actor SungWon Cho was also in contention for Microbe.
 In late July 2017, Keith David was cast in the recurring role of Ernest Vigman for the series.
 In June 2020, Biegel revealed he had a "seasons-long plan" for David to become the character M.O.D.O.K.